 Buyer Limited Assignment Right.

 Notwithstanding anything to the contrary, Buyer may make a limited assignment to an entity (“Limited Assignee”) that has, or provides a parent guaranty, in form and substance reasonably acceptable to Seller from an entity with an Investment Grade Credit Rating of Buyer’s right to receive Product (which shall not be for retail sale) and its obligation to make payments to Seller, which assignment shall be expressly subject to Limited Assignee’s timely payment of amounts due under this Agreement, at any time upon not less than thirty (30) days’ Notice by delivering a written request for such assignment, which request must include a proposed assignment agreement substantially in the form attached to this Agreement as Exhibit T, with the blanks in such form completed in Buyer’s sole discretion.
 Provided that Buyer delivers a proposed assignment agreement complying with the previous sentence, Seller agrees to (i) comply with Limited Assignee’s reasonable requests for know-your-customer and similar account opening information and documentation with respect to Seller, including but not limited to information related to forecasted generation, credit rating, and compliance with anti-money laundering rules, the Dodd-Frank Act, the Commodity Exchange Act, the Patriot Act and similar rules, regulations, requirements and corresponding policies, and (ii) promptly execute such assignment agreement and implement such assignment as contemplated thereby, subject only to the countersignature of Limited Assignee and Buyer and Seller’s ability to make the representations and warranties contained therein.
 Limited Assignee and Buyer shall comply with all reasonable requests received by any Lender in connection with such limited assignment, including providing any requested acknowledgments in any Collateral Assignment Agreement.

+PURCHASE OPTION

+Purchase Option.

+Seller hereby grants Buyer the exclusive right, but not the obligation, to purchase the Facility at a price equal to the fair market value of the Facility determined in a commercially reasonable manner by a Third-Party Independent Evaluator, as defined below (the “Purchase Option”).
+All costs related to the appraisal shall be borne by Seller.
+The Purchase Option may be exercised by Buyer by delivering notice to Seller at least twelve (12) months prior to the end of the Delivery Term, with closing to occur on the day after the last day of the Delivery Term.

 DISPUTE RESOLUTION